 The Co-op Program

 Co-op students can fill an important role in your company – energetic, skilled workers eager to make a good impression and contacts in the real world.
-A co-op is not an internship or a part-time job.

-Studies have shown that recruitment efforts were more successful with co-op graduates, recruitment costs were lower and many co-op students offered permanent jobs accepted them.
+Students have shown that recruitment efforts were more successful with co-op graduates, recruitment costs were lower and many co-op students offered permanent jobs accepted them.

-As an employer participating in the co-op program, you’ll enjoy:
+As an employer participating in the Co-op Program, you’ll enjoy:

-Cooperative Education & Internship Association (CEIA) For over forty years, the Cooperative Education & Internship Association, Inc. has provided professional services to members in cooperative education programs in colleges, universities and business/industry.
+Cooperative Education & Internship Association (CEIA) – For over forty years, the Cooperative Education & Internship Association, Inc. has provided professional services to members in cooperative education programs in colleges, universities, and business/industry.